Paperback-iOS/website/src/getting-started/content-settings.md

 1. Visit the [Paperback Portal](https://portal.paperback.moe).
 2. Log in with your Paperback Account or create one if you don't have one.
+   > New accounts need to have their email address verified, an email for this will be send out automatically on account creation (check your spam/promotion folders).
 3. Customize the content setting to your preference.
 Available options are "Restricted", "Mature" and "Adult".
 4. If you were logged in, log out of the app.
 5. Log back in again.